QST de N6VNO op name CLAY qth California bt

-A 30 meter double zepp sloper antenna hangs above the vineyard where we grow wine grapes and also make our own wine each Fall.
-Normal CW operations are typically at 18-22 wpm, on the 40 to 12 meter bands, at 5 or 100 watts, powered from batteries, solar panels, a gas generator or the power grid.
+A 30 meter Double Zepp antenna hangs above our small vineyard where we grow wine grapes and also make our own wine each Fall.
+Normal CW operations are typically at 20-25 wpm, on the 160 to 12 meter bands (Marconi antenna on 160m), at 5 or 100 watts, powered from batteries, a gas generator or the area power grid.

-The local climate is nearly perfect for our Martini-Olmo 66 Chardonnay grafted to 3309 Courderc root stock.
-Our first vintage year was 2004 and we have been producing wine ever since.
-The wine is fermented with a Pasteur Champagne yeast and then put on light toasted oak before being cooled to 5C [42F] during the Winter, precipitating out tartaric acid crystals.
-After transferring to bottles the following year, the remaining fruit sugars support a second natural fermentation in the bottle to add abit of CO2 gas.
+The local climate is nearly perfect for our Martini-Olmo 66 Chardonnay vines grafted to 3309 Courderc root stock.
+The mature grapes are picked, crushed, then fermented with a Pasteur Champagne yeast, settled and siphon cleared, and then put on light toasted oak before being cooled to 5C [42F] during the Winter, precipitating out tartaric acid crystals.
+After transferring to bottles the following year, the remaining fruit sugars in the wine support a second natural fermentation in the bottle to add a bit of carbon dioxide gas.
 So far, 2007 has been our best vintage year producing a balanced low alcohol (11.5%) wine.

 Vines and 2008 Fall Crush

-N6VNO Modified K5 Chinese PR Army Key & KK2 American Morse Equipment Paddle
+Modified Chang Shu K5 Chinese PL Army Key & KK2 American Morse Paddle